 I left a comment on it about how some street art can be destructive.
 I’d like to republish my thoughts here.
 (Note, I edited my comments a little bit to make my points more clear if you’d like to read my original comment check out the comments section on the blog post on Six Inches from Center)

 There’s something good to be said about artwork that fits in with the environment.
 (A subtle poke at artwork that is more about peeing on turf than about fitting in).
 I applaud artwork that is welcomed by the general public.
 I know, I know.
 What you may be thinking is, “what about artwork that challenges us?”
 Yes, there is that street artwork that does exist.
 And it does get painted over, because people don’t want to be challenged.

 But I’d like to challenge the street art community and ask how often does our artwork really challenge the public?
 Or is it more about simply “expressing myself?”
 Do your expressions really impact the public?
 What are your motivations?
 Are you just wanting to get your work seen?
 Are you doing it so you get the high out of taking ownership of a certain location?

 I know those feelings.
 I like being able to see my work sitting somewhere.

 I want to share my thoughts here not as someone standing higher up criticizing, but as someone who is in the trenches with you.
 Someone who really wants the public to get something bright out of their day.
 I want us street artists to really touch people.
-When I leave my artwork around, i think about how it will be received.
-I don’t want to just fulfill my desires as an artist to express.
+When I leave my artwork around, I think about how it will be received.
+I don’t want to just fulfill my desires as an artist to express myself.
 But I want to consider my audience and their reception.

 And I also don’t like destroying someone’s property.